GhoulMage/Dream-Emerald/README.md

 * No need for Move Deleter for HMs
 * Summary Screen Nature stats are coloured, IVs and EVs appear by pressing A Button
 * Summary Screen wraps to first/last pokémon (hate this wasn't a default)
-* Easily swap between lower and upper case with R Button in the Naming screen.
+* Easily swap between lower and upper case with R Button in the Naming screen
 * Switches to lowercase after inputting the first character
 * Expiring a Repel will prompt the use of another one
+* Eggs hatch at level 1

 ### Pokémon Sound Type Added